garaujo94/checkdocs/README.md

 # checkdocs
-Just check if the type hint macthes with the docstring.
+Just check if the type hint matches with the docstring.

 ## Install
 ```